nyangkosense/ray/README.md

 This plugin implements a realistic Joint Terminal Attack Controller (JTAC) coordinate designation system for X-Plane 12.
 It combines precise terrain probing with missile guidance capabilities, allowing pilots to designate targets and guide missiles to specific coordinates using real-world military procedures.

+## Installation

+[Download](https://github.com/nyangkosense/ray/releases/download/1.0/JTACCoords.xpl) the Plugin from the Release and place it in \X-Plane 12\Resources\plugins

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.